King of Malaysia: Titles and style

-Common English terms used in the media and by the general public include "Paramount Ruler", "Head of State", "Head of the Federation" and "Head of State of the Federation".
-The very common term "King" has also been conveniently used by the media and the public, although incorrectly as it is not an official or legal title of the Yang di-Pertuan Agong.
+Common English terms used in the media and by the general public include "Paramount Ruler" or "Supreme Head of the Federation".
+The very common term "King" has also been conveniently used by the media and official government portal, although it is not an official or legal title of the federal ruler according to the constitution.

 In Malaysian passports before 2010, the title "The Supreme Head of Malaysia" was used in the English version of the passport note.
-Since the issuance of ICAO-compliant e-passports in 2010, the untranslated title "His Majesty the Yang di-Pertuan Agong of Malaysia" is used.
+Since the issuance of ICAO-compliant e-passports in 2010, the untranslated title "His Majesty the Yang di-Pertuan Agong of Malaysia" has been used.

-In formal English correspondence, the Yang di-Pertuan Agong is referred to as "His Majesty The Yang di-Pertuan Agong".
+In formal English correspondence, for many years the King was referred to as "His Majesty The Yang di-Pertuan Agong".
+In January 2024, this was changed to "His Majesty The King of Malaysia".

-Formal address to the Yang di-Pertuan Agong is taken seriously in Malaysia.
-There are two ways of addressing the Yang di-Pertuan Agong:
+Formal address to the King is taken seriously in Malaysia.
+There are two ways of addressing the King: